fnv234/61040-portfolio/assignments/assignment1.md

 - Local businesses/tourism boards: Benefit if their location gets tagged in photos.

 ## Evidence

-1. Choosing a good matcha place
+1. **Choosing a good matcha place or brand**
-[Finding good quality matcha](https://www.reddit.com/r/tea/comments/1h5qfp1/recommendations_on_where_i_can_buy_good_quality/) --> Shows that people often turn to forums to ask where they can find high-quality matcha, which highlights how hard it is to judge quality from standard reviews.
+[Reddit thread: where to buy good quality matcha](https://www.reddit.com/r/tea/comments/1h5qfp1/recommendations_on_where_i_can_buy_good_quality/) --> Shows that people often turn to communities to ask for guidance, which highlights how hard it is to judge quality from standard reviews.

 [Matcha buying guide](https://healthyhappylife.com/matcha-green-tea-brand-reviews-buying/) --> A detailed review of matcha powders demonstrates how many factors (origin, grade, flavor, price) affect quality, and that specialized information is necessary for good decisions.

-[Best matcha powder](https://www.foodandwine.com/best-matcha-powder-8695612) --> Mainstream food media provides curated lists, but they focus on products to buy online, not cafes to visit, leaving a gap for in-person cafe recommendations.
+[Best matcha powder](https://www.foodandwine.com/best-matcha-powder-8695612) --> Mainstream food media provides curated lists, but they focus on products to buy online, not cafes to visit, leaving a gap for in-person cafe recommendations (in addition to brand recommendations).

+[Reddit thread: where to find the best matcha latte in Boston](https://www.reddit.com/r/boston/comments/uug25r/where_can_i_find_the_best_iced_matcha_latte_in/) --> Local users crowdsource cafe recommendations, which shows demand for a more structured platform.

+[Huntington News: rating matcha lattes around Boston](https://huntnewsnu.com/85143/lifestyle/column-the-greener-the-better-rating-matcha-lattes-around-boston/) --> Student journalists have created taste tests, proving that people care enough to compare cafes head-to-head.

+[Spoon University: best 5 matcha spots in Boston](https://spoonuniversity.com/school/bu/the-best-5-matcha-spots-in-boston/) --> Short listicles exist, but are limited in scope and don't scale to different cities or tastes.

+[Wildcat Tribune: best local matcha places](https://thewildcattribune.com/20382/ae/the-best-local-matcha-places/) --> Even high school/college outlets rank matcha, showing broad cultural engagement with the drink.

+[Reddit thread: r/MatchaEverything](https://www.reddit.com/r/MatchaEverything/wiki/vendors/) --> Community attempts to aggregate vendor info, but focuses more on powders than cafes.

+[The Cornell Sun: Ranking All the Matcha Tea Lattes in Town](https://www.cornellsun.com/article/2019/05/is-it-a-match-a-made-in-heaven-ranking-all-the-matcha-tea-lattes-in-town) --> Another student-run review demonstrates grassroots demand for structured evaluations.

+[Buzzfeed: I Tried Matcha Lattes From 5 Popular Coffee Chains — Here's My Honest Ranking](https://www.buzzfeed.com/dannicaramirez/best-iced-matcha-latte-ranking) --> National outlets test chains, showing mainstream interest, but results aren't local or quality-focused.

-Key takeaway: There’s strong interest in quality evaluation, but most resources are for buying matcha powder, not finding good drinks locally (or at least not in one place).
+Key takeaway: There's strong interest in quality evaluation, but most resources are scattered, and it is time-consuming to sort through all information available about brands and places.
 That suggests a niche where an app could provide unique value.

-Comparables:

-Yelp/Google Reviews - Widely used for cafes, but reviews are generic and rarely mention matcha-specific details (sweetness, grade).

-Instagram food posts - Sometimes highlight drinks visually, but don’t reliably reflect taste or authenticity.

-Tea blogs — Provide detailed matcha breakdowns, but focus on at-home brewing, not local cafes.

 Limitations: No existing platform offers matcha-specific, structured reviews for in-person cafes, despite rising interest.

-2. Keeping track of accomplishments
+2. **Keeping track of accomplishments**
 [Reddit career question - how people track accomplishments](https://www.reddit.com/r/cscareerquestions/comments/11cnnd0/how_do_you_guys_track_accomplishments/) --> Many professionals admit they forget to track their wins and seek advice on tools or methods, proving this is a widespread career challenge.

 [Advice for creating accomplishment tracker](https://provansuccess.com/accomplishment-tracker/) --> Coaches explicitly recommend structured tracking to avoid scrambling at review time, validating that this is a known best practice.

 [Indeed - how to track accomplishments guide](https://www.indeed.com/career-advice/career-development/how-to-track-accomplishments) --> Career site guides workers on different ways to log achievements (journals, spreadsheets, etc.), but all methods require discipline and aren’t automated.

+[Career Services blog at UPenn: How to track accomplishments](https://careerservices.upenn.edu/blog/2025/01/23/how-and-why-to-track-accomplishments-at-work-internship/) --> Universities encourage students to log accomplishments early, underlining educational demand.

+[Blog: 6 ways to track your accomplishments](https://www.inhersight.com/blog/insight-commentary/ways-to-track-your-accomplishments) --> Outlines multiple methods, but none are automated or dynamic.

+[LinkedIn advice on tracking progress](https://www.linkedin.com/advice/0/how-can-you-track-your-progress-accomplishments-mbboe) --> Professionals actively seek advice on LinkedIn, showing this is a career-wide concern.

+[How to write accomplishment statements](https://www.indeed.com/career-advice/resumes-cover-letters/accomplishment-statements-examples) --> Demonstrates how structured tracking helps translate achievements into job-ready language.

+[Quora: question on good apps for tracking time and accomplishments](https://www.quora.com/What-are-some-good-apps-for-tracking-time-and-accomplishments) -->  Users explicitly search for tools, revealing demand not met by mainstream apps.

+[Excel Accomplishment Tracker (paid tool)](https://www.quora.com/What-are-some-good-apps-for-tracking-time-and-accomplishments) --> Paid templates show people are willing to invest in solutions, but they lack broader adoption.

+[Excel spreadsheet templates for tracking tasks and time](https://www.projectmanager.com/blog/tracking-excel-spreadsheets) -->  Spreadsheet templates exist, but they are price-restricted and uninspiring.

 Key takeaway: People know they should track accomplishments, but common methods are either ad hoc or burdensome.
 There’s authentic demand for a lighter, structured tool.

-Comparables

-Notion/Evernote — Powerful note-taking apps, but too general-purpose and require users to design their own structure.

-Google Docs/Sheets — Easy logging, but not integrated into workflows and lack automation.

-Project management tools (Asana, Trello) — Track tasks, but not optimized for summarizing accomplishments for reviews or resumes.

 Limitations: Existing tools are either too broad or too task-focused; none specialize in helping users turn daily work into review-ready summaries.

-3. Discovering aesthetic locations
+3. **Discovering aesthetic locations**
 [Reddit post asking about photography spots in Boston](https://www.reddit.com/r/boston/comments/12ci519/photography_spots_in_boston/) --> Users actively ask communities for suggestions, showing unmet demand for centralized resources on photogenic spots.

 [12 most photographic places in Boston](https://shannonshipman.com/the-12-most-photographic-places-in-boston/) --> Travel bloggers fill the gap by listing photo-worthy locations, but these are static and don’t let users search/filter by style.

 [Top 15 most instagrammable places in Boston](https://www.meetboston.com/blog/post/top-15-instagrammable-locations-in-boston/) --> Tourism boards promote photogenic destinations, but they highlight the same few iconic spots, ignoring smaller hidden gems.

+[How to Use Instagram and Pinterest to Find Awesome Hidden Travel Spots](https://rapidweblaunch.com/blog/instagram-pinterest-find-hidden-travel-spots) --> Suggests social media is a workaround, but unstructured and hard to filter.

+[How do I find photo shoot locations for my blog?](https://www.emmasedition.com/2019/11/find-photo-shoot-locations.html) --> Bloggers share personal hacks, showing lack of standardized discovery tools.

+[43 Top Instagram Spots in New York to Visit in 2024](https://inbeat.agency/blog/best-instagram-spots-new-york) --> Listicles for major cities exist, but again focus on mainstream/tourist attractions.

+[How should I go about finding awesome locations for landscape shots?](https://photo.stackexchange.com/questions/4418/how-should-i-go-about-finding-awesome-locations-for-landscape-shots) --> Photographers actively seek peer guidance online.

+[ELLE's 30 Places to Instagram in 2023](https://www.elle.com/culture/travel-food/a27561982/best-instagram-spots/) --> Lifestyle media confirms widespread cultural interest in photogenic spots.

+[LA's Most Instagrammable Spots, from a Local](https://www.thebrassy.com/blog/las-most-instagrammable-spots) --> Local bloggers fill the gap for specific cities.

+[Best Places to Take Pictures in Boston](https://www.andretorophotography.com/blog/best-places-to-take-pictures-in-boston) --> Professional photographers publish guides, reinforcing demand across skill levels.

 Key takeaway: Current resources are fragmented, static, and biased toward popular tourist locations.
-This leaves room for a dynamic, community-driven discovery tool tailored to photographers.
+This leaves room for a dynamic and community-driven discovery tool tailored to photographers.

-Comparables

-Instagram geotags — Allow browsing photos by location, but discovery is limited and unstructured (no filtering by vibe, time of day, etc.).

-Google Maps “Popular with photographers” tags — Helpful, but generic and often highlight tourist-heavy areas.

-Trover (discontinued photo app) — Tried to crowdsource photo locations but shut down, suggesting execution challenges (though the demand still exists).

-Limitationss: Current tools help browse photos, but not actively discover or filter for unique photography spots that fit a user’s aesthetic style.
+Limitations: Current tools help browse photos, but not actively discover or filter for unique photography spots that fit a user's aesthetic style.

 ## Features of a Solution
-1. Choosing a good matcha place
+1. **Choosing a good matcha place**

 - Matcha-specific reviews: Rate sweetness, grade, preparation quality.

 - Cafe map + filters: Find nearby spots by type (authentic, creative, aesthetic).

-- Personal log: Save and rate drinks you’ve tried for future reference.
+- Personal log: Save and rate drinks you've tried for future reference.

-2. Keeping track of accomplishments
+2. **Keeping track of accomplishments**

 - Quick entry logging: Add one-line notes tagged by project or skill.